idea-kmi/CIDashboard/README.md

 >
 > - It is widely used by existing Collective Intelligence software
 > - Many systems not using IBIS could transform at least a subset of their data into meaningful IBIS

+## Acknowledgments
+CIDashboard’s design, development and testing was undertaken as part of the FP7 Project Catalyst on Collective Applied Intelligence and Analytics for Social Innovation  - by the Knowledge Media Institute team (Anna De Liddo, and Michelle Bachler) at the Open University.
+We are indebted to Harriett Cornish for graphic design.

 ## Repository